 What is Cloudways best for?

-We recommend Cloudways for the WordPress-savvy crowd, online entrepreneurs, and those who have just a little experience when it comes to coding.
+I recommend Cloudways for the WordPress-savvy crowd, online entrepreneurs, and those who have just a little experience when it comes to coding.

 What is DigitalOcean best for?

 This is, so to speak, a toy for the big boys.
 Specifically, developers with advanced skills and more seasoned online entrepreneurs who already have the experience of building and scaling up a web store would benefit the most from this platform.

 It offers more control and customization but requires a hands-on approach.
 Its performance is excellent, but ease of use is not its strong suit for beginners.

 Cloudways and Digital Ocean Alternatives:

 |🥇 Bluehost||One-click WordPress install, free domain for 1st year, free SSL certificate, unmetered bandwidth, and 24/7 customer support.||$2.95/month Check Pricing||Best for beginners due to its user-friendly interface, affordability, and comprehensive features.
 It also has strong ties with WordPress.|

 |2.
 SiteGround||Managed WordPress hosting, free SSL, daily backups, CDN, email, staging tool, and 24/7 support.||$3.99/month Check Pricing||Best for overall performance, features, and exceptional customer support.
 It’s particularly favored among WordPress users due to its specialized hosting services.|

 |3.
 Kinsta||Managed WordPress hosting, free migrations, daily backups, automatic scaling, Google Cloud Platform infrastructure.||$30/month Check Pricing||Best for businesses that rely heavily on WordPress.
 It offers high performance, security, and scalability.|